prjctgeek/foodie/content/sousvide.md

 - Don't sous vide fish.
 It's like microwaving it.
 Just don't.
 - Lamb leg: 54C for 24 hours - do not repeat, tough, needs fat melting heat
 - Pork Belly/Bacon: NO. this meat needs fat rendering heat
 - Turkey: 63.5 for 24 hours.
-Not worth it, Smoke/roasting still better.
+Not worth it, Smoke/roasting/deep fry still better.
 - Notice a pattern?  anything that usually is good low and slow cooked, won't be with sous-vide.